Dinnsen/EV-Guest/README.md

 - Open EV Data for battery matching

 License plates, VINs, and derived vehicle metadata may be sent to external services while lookups are performed.
 Users are responsible for their own API keys and third-party service usage.

-# Known limitations

-- Battery matching is best effort.
-- Some variants differ across years and markets.
-- Currency selection changes the unit label only; it does not perform FX conversion.
-- Charging is calculated as a linear AC session from user-supplied charger power.
-- Only Denmark is included as a country option in v0.6.0.

-# Troubleshooting

-### Car data not found
-- Check the plate format.
-- Check the MotorAPI key.
-- Some cars may not have a confident battery match.

-### Sensors unavailable
-- The external lookup service may be down.
-- Reauthenticate the integration if the MotorAPI key has changed.

-### Charge cost looks wrong
-- Confirm the selected electricity price sensor.
-- Confirm future hourly prices are present.
-- Confirm battery capacity and charger power.

-### Charger does not start or stop
-- Confirm **Enable Charger Control** is on.
-- Confirm **Charger Switch Entity** is set to a real `switch.*` entity.
-- If the charger has a separate state entity, set **Charger Status Entity** too.

 # Removal